Mont Cenis: History

 A road over the pass was built between 1802 and 1805 by Napoleon to improve military connections.
 By 1810, it was the most travelled road between France and Italy, as Strasbourg was closed to silk trade traffic from Vienna, leading to Lyon becoming a major trade centre instead.
 The Mont Cenis Pass Railway was opened alongside the road in 1868, but was dismantled in 1871, on the opening of the Fréjus Rail Tunnel.
 It was the first ever railway based on the Fell mountain railway system and was worked by English engine-drivers.
 The Fréjus Rail Tunnel acquired the alternative, and geographically incorrect, name of Mont Cenis Tunnel because the traffic which formerly used the Mont Cenis Pass was transferred to it.

-When the Kingdom of Sardinia-Piedmont ceded Savoy to France, in 1860, the Mont Cenis became a frontier pass, and consequently a part of Savoy was left on the Italian side.
-It was therefore highly fortified as a protection against an invasion of the Val di Susa route towards Turin.
-In 1874-1880 the Italian Regio Esercito built three stone forts: Fort Cassa, Fort Varisello and Fort Roncia, supported by several batteries and fortifications, such as those at top of Mont Malamot.
+When the Kingdom of Sardinia-Piedmont ceded Savoy to France in 1860, the Mont Cenis became a frontier pass, and consequently, a part of Savoy was left on the Italian side.
+It was, therefore, highly fortified as a protection against an invasion of the Val di Susa route towards Turin.
+In 1874-1880, the Italian Regio Esercito built three stone forts: Fort Cassa, Fort Varisello and Fort Roncia, supported by several batteries and fortifications, such as those at the top of Mont Malamot.
 Two further armored batteries, La Court and Paradiso, were added in the early 20th century, while the Fascist government built here part of its underground Alpine Wall.
 All these fortifications are now in French territory after the boundaries revision in 1947 allowing Savoy to get its historical territory back.

 The Lac Du Mont Cenis is an artificial dam that was constructed in 1921 on top of the original road and border crossing.
 It feeds two hydroelectric power plants.
 The lake is occasionally drained for maintenance.

 Cycling

-The pass of Mont Cenis has been featured 5 times in the Tour de France.
+The pass of Mont Cenis has been crossed five times in the Tour de France.
 It has been classified hors-catégorie (yielding the highest number of points in the King-of-the-Mountains classification) since 1999.
-For the 5 years that the pass was on the Tour, the following cyclists have crossed the pass in the lead: